Important information regarding fire closures and fire restrictions for BLM Oregon and Washington

 Teaching about the Oregon Trail

 We offer a self-guided activity-based program that students can follow at their own speed, individually or in groups.
 We also offer living history interpretive programs, exhibits, multi-media presentations, and four miles of trails that interpret the Oregon Trail, natural history, and mining history.
-Please view this detailed packet (Coming Soon!) for more information on our educational activities and recommendations for a successful visit.

 Our education guide was updated in 2016, and contains five lesson plans for classroom or homeschool use.